open/close all folders

 - Avatar: Most lifeforms on Pandora, including much of the vegetation, have bioluminescent cells.
 The Na'vi have them as markings that form lines, which according to the background serve as a means of identification.
 Most plants, along with small animals, have a lot of bioluminescence, with larger animals and trees having less, although everything seems to have at least some.

 - Justified in Pitch Black due to the Bizarre Alien Biology of the light-sensitive monsters that eat everything else on the planet during every eclipse.
 The glow-worms end up saving the lives of the survivors.

-- The aliens in Attack The Block have neon turquoise teeth.
+- The aliens in Attack the Block have neon turquoise teeth.
 And a fur so dark it always appears pitch black, thus the teeth are the only visible trait.

 - In Kraken, the Krakenists believe that after they die, they become bioluminescent cells on the body of the squid god.

 - In "Dark Life" by Kat Falls people who live on the bottom of the ocean for extended periods of time often develop a bioluminescent shine from eating certain species of fish.

 - Wayne Barlowe seems to like this trope, given that he was a creature designer for Avatar and he wrote and illustrated Expedition, the book that Alien Planet was based on.

 - The Tendu of Amy Thomson's The Color of Distance and Through Alien Eyes communicate through changing patterns on their skins.
 In the dark, their words glow.